inverno-io/inverno-core/doc/reference-guide.md

 }
 ```

 Module composition offers greater flexibility when using or designing modules.
 A typical Inverno application module would be a simple composition of multiple Inverno modules implementing different aspects.
-Multiple modules inside an application can depend on the same module but with different instances which limits the possibility of collisions and increases reusability.
-Indeed when developing a module you don't have to worry about the context in which it will be used or executed, you can focus on the feature it provides, external dependencies can be provided internally through module composition or externally through socket beans.
+Multiple modules inside an application can depend on the same module but with different instances which limits the possibility of collisions and increases reusability, indeed when developing a module you don't have to worry about the context in which it will be used or executed, you can focus on the feature it provides, external dependencies can be provided internally through module composition or externally through socket beans.

 ### Provided type